yash352/IITI-Clubs-Management-System/clubs-iiti-master/README.md

 -   If selected, he can continue

-## Testing
-In Order to run the automated testing in flask download chromewebdriver according to your version(for refernce see this tutorial <a href="https://youtu.be/Xjv1sY630Uc">click here</a>) and then  create a secret.py file and write the content as follows

 ```
 email = RETRACTED (Enter the email for which you want to run the tests)